WinawerLab/spatial-calibration/README.md

 but they should work with little to no tweaking on Mac.
 No guarantee they will work on any Microsoft OS.

+In order to use the included Snakefile, first set the `DATA_DIR` global variable at the top of the file.

 # Overview

 The goal of this project is to estimate the modulation transfer